New Media Studies FAQ's

 This program is described as "the best of both worlds" and provides a media literacy that few other kinds of education do.
 Its unique blend of the academic and practical aspects of new media studies produces high quality graduates that are ready to hit the ground running.
-In addition to completing the honours degree requirements as outlined in the UTSC Calendar, students are able to complete two additional Centennial College courses (new media internship and a professional practice course) to receive a certificate in New Media Design.
+In addition to completing the honours degree requirements as outlined in the UTSC Calendar, students have the option to complete an additional Centennial College semester-long program to receive an Ontario College Certificate in New Media Design.

 Yes.
 You will have to apply to the University of Toronto Scarborough Campus as a new student through OUAC.
 If your application is approved by the Admissions Office, you will be assessed for transfer credits for all post-secondary education.
 Up to 4.5 course credit equivalents may be applied to your U of T degree from your Certificate program at Centennial College (note: if you hold a degree from another institution, in addition to the certificate, you may receive additional transfer credits).
 A degree requires completion of 20.0 credits.
 See the University of Toronto Scarborough Calendar on the Registrar's site to find the list of courses required for the completion of the degree.
 For information on how to apply, please consult the "How to Apply" section.